 A track is the way a recording is represented on a particular release (or, more precisely, on a particular medium).
 Every track has a title and is credited to one or more artists.
-For example, track 7 of the album "Back to Boston" by Jason Anderson is "Driving Home" (track id: bf8ecb3c-6fe6-41b7-a078-5748265a9f94).
+For example, track 7 of the album "Back to Boston" by Jason Anderson is "Driving Home".